substrate-asia/hackathon-2023-summer/projects/42-CBIndex/docs/doc.md

 3. Invest some token to any address with `Message -> Invest.`
 4. go to your mailbox to check your message.

+### DApp Frontend

+**Running locally in development mode**

+To get started, clone the repository and run `npm install && npm run dev`:

+    git clone xxx
+    npm install
+    npm run dev

+**Building and deploying in production**

+If you want to run this site in production, you should install modules, then build the site with `npm run build` and run it with `npm start`:

+    npm install
+    npm run build
+    npm start

+You should run `npm run build` again whenever you make site changes.

+** npm install

 ## Intraction